Table Of Contents

 Yet, serverless computing handles several customers’ code on the same server simultaneously.
 That scenario is referred to as multitenancy in cloud computing, where several customers share server resources.

 Depending on your cloud provider, any mix-ups can lead to data leaks.
-That’s a big problem if you handle sensitive data such as health, financial, or other personal data.
+That’s a big problem if you handle sensitive data, such as health, financial, or other personal information.

 5. Switching serverless providers can be a challenge

-There are several cloud providers right now, each providing slightly different advantages and workflows.
+There are several cloud providers right now, each offering slightly different advantages and workflows.
 In reality, though, switching vendors is not always practical.

 Here’s why.